 Being a parent means you will have to be patient but during Christmas season our girls have to be patient too… Practicing such immense self-control as the gifts start piling up under the tree.
 Waiting patiently for Christmas Eve when they can finally rip off the wrapping paper.
-They wait with all the excitement of the world and although some days seem longer than others, they never lose hope even though they have a limited understanding of time (being 2 and 4).
-This always inspires me to wait with that same devotion, obedience and excitement (even when times are hard) for the day our Lord returns, and we receive our greatest gift, an eternity by His side.
+They wait with all the excitement of the world and although some days seem longer than others, they never lose hope even though they have a limited understanding of time (being 3 and 5).
+This always inspires us to wait with that same devotion, obedience and excitement (even when times are hard) for the day our Lord returns, and we receive our greatest gift, an eternity by His side.

 “And he said: “Truly I tell you, unless you change and become like little children, you will never enter the kingdom of heaven.”

 Our girls love the birth story of Jesus, never questioning any small part, just trusting that what we are reading to them is the truth.
 As we get older we question more and become more cynical but our daughters are the perfect examples of faith… Always trusting in us, their parents, to be there and we are!
 Why can’t we trust our Father in the same way?